 Having survived the gravel roads with our teeth intact the next stop on our Tallinn to Riga tour was the gorgeous little town of Cesis, which dates back to the 13th Century and its great place to visit.
 The are so many things to see in Cesis, it’s impossible to do it justice in this post about our road trip from Tallinn to Riga.
-A full post on Cesis on the From Real People blog as well, here I have just a short summary.
+You can read a full post on Cesis on the From Real People blog as well, here I have just a short summary.
 We were blessed with some amazing weather on the day we visited and spent ages wandering around the Medieval Castle and its surrounding park.
 Right next door was the newer Castle that was built as recently as 1777.
 At the centre of the town is St John’s Church, which is one of the oldest medieval architectural monuments in Latvia.
 The church was built in the beginning of 13th century during for the Livonian Holy Order just as Christianity came to the Baltic region.

 During our tour of the town, we also came across the stunning building that you see in the picture below, the Cesis Transfiguration of Christ Orthodox Church.
 By the 14th Century, the main St John’s Church could no longer accommodate the number of worshippers in Cesis so St Catherine’s Chirch was built.
 In the 17th Century, it was left in ruins after the Russian-Ottoman Wars.
 Finally, in 1845 Count Karl Eberhard von Sievers, who was the owner of Cēsis New Castle ordered a new church to be built on the ruins of Saint Catherine’s Church in Byzantine style.
 The result is truly stunning.